hfloyd/Dragonfly.ActiveCampaignV3Api/README.md

 A .Net SDK for Version 3 of the ActiveCampaign API created by [Heather Floyd](https://www.HeatherFloyd.com).

+## No Warranty ##

+The development of this library is not materially supported by ActiveCampaign, and I am not affiliated with ActiveCampaign, except as a customer.
+You are welcome to use this library, but I provide no warranty on the fitness of this for your purposes, nor for performance, etc. USE THIS IN YOUR PRODUCTION PROJECTS AT YOUR OWN RISK.
+I welcome pull requests that complete missing functionality and improve the codebase.

 ## Installation ##

+This is currently pre-release and not available on NuGet yet.
+In order to test the library in your own site, clone and compile, then use the generated .dll in your project.

 [![Nuget Downloads](https://buildstats.info/nuget/Dragonfly.Dragonfly.ActiveCampaignV3Api)](https://www.nuget.org/packages/Dragonfly.ActiveCampaign/)

      PM>   Install-Package Dragonfly.ActiveCampaignV3Api